AdiAddons/AdiButtonAuras/README.md

  * LSB-N: [LibSpellbook-1.0](https://github.com/Adirelle/LibSpellbook-1.0), Nth revision.
  * LD-N: [LibDispellable-1.0](https://github.com/Adirelle/LibDispellable-1.0/), Nth revision.

-#### Are you going to support button skinning, e.g. Masque ?

-No, unless Masque supports to skin partial buttons.

 #### Are you going to support ElvUI ?

 AdiButtonAuras should work with ElvUI.
 I am not going to support its skin though.